 Choir With No Name

 The Choir with No Name (CWNN) is a community choir for people affected by homelessness and marginalisation.
 CWNN’s vision is that all people have a place they belong.
 A place where anyone can come and sing their hearts out.
 Their mission is to enable as many homeless and marginalised people as possible to beat loneliness and build their confidence and skills through singing.
 Communal singing is proven to be hugely beneficial for both physical and mental health.
-They were delighted to receive a sum of £5,000 from the Axis Foundation.
+So, they were delighted to receive a sum of £5,000 from the Axis Foundation.

 “We are thrilled to have the support of Axis Foundation.
 Our London choir is a positive and non-judgmental space where the most isolated members of the community can build up a network of support, grow in confidence, sing away their worries and get themselves back on their feet.”

 “The Axis Foundation’s generosity means that we will be able to continue to run rehearsals in central London all year round, reaching more people affected by homelessness in the city and introducing them to the multiple benefits of singing together.”